thorthefish/highway/site/docs/custom_projects/overview.md

 2. Journal & Log your progress along the way
 3. Get $150 USD to build it.

-Each project you design gets you 6 points
+Each project you design that is approved gets you 6 points

-### Extra dvanced projects
+### Extra advanced projects

-If you're
+If you have an idea

 ### Allowed Vendors
 By default, you're